Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 7. Mobileforce"Turbocharged Sales Hub"

-This webinar landing page is an example of a more old-school design.
+This webinar landing page is an example of an older-school design.
 It’s a simple, one-page layout telling people what the webinar is about, with two CTAs.

 The image tells people that it’s presented by experts from two leading players – customer relationship management platform HubSpot and software firm Mobileforce.

 The text is simple if a bit wordy.
-A bullet point list might have worked better.
-However, it tells people what the webinar will cover and why they should attend - to get up to speed on the latest developments of the Sales Hub.
+However, it hits SEO requirements and tells people what the webinar will cover and why they should attend.

 All the basic info is there, except the length (for live events, the running time is often flexible).